hugoppp-uni/Betriebssysteme/prak4/README.md

     -https://www.oreilly.com/openbook/linuxdrive3/book/ch03.pdf
         - The major number identifies the driver associated with the device
         - The minor number is used by the kernel to determine exactly which device is being referred to
+        - Before a user-space  program can access one of those device  numbers, our driver needs to connect them to its internal functions  that  implement  the  device’s  operations
 3. Wie führen Sie Tests durch?
     - http://derekmolloy.ie/writing-a-linux-kernel-module-part-1-introduction#Testing_the_LKM
 4. Was ist im Programmcode zu beachten?